katjacodes/gbrw/README.md

 - Sponsors page - Features all businesses and organizations currently supporting the musical.
 - Fundraising page - Offers information about how to financially support the musical and about the benefits of sponsorship.
 - Ticket purchase functionality - Backend skills needed
+- Improve loading speed on mobile devices - Optimizes experience for visitors using their mobile device to access the page. - Further tinkering with image files, sripts, and stylesheents necessary.

 ## Technologies Used